Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 </div>

 NOTE:
-- here a demonstartion of packed layout - value is stored under the root key
+- here a demonstration of packed layout - value is stored under the root key

 ---